quantum9Innovation/axiom/content/posts/pythagorean.md

 $$ t = \tan x/2 \Rightarrow x = 2 \arctan t $$

-This is essentially the Weierstrass substitution in reverse: it gives us a way to write the rational parameterization in terms of the traditional $ (\cos \theta, \sin \theta) $ parameterization of the unit circle.
+This is essentially the Weierstrass substitution in reverse: it gives us a way to write the rational parametrization in terms of the traditional $ (\cos \theta, \sin \theta) $ parametrization of the unit circle.
 Using this to rewrite our integral gives:

 $$ \int \frac{1 + t^2}{2t} \space d(2 \arctan t) = \int \frac{1 + t^2}{2t} \space \frac{d}{dt}(2 \arctan t) \space dt $$